Contact 3-manifolds, holomorphic curves and intersection theory: Contact manifolds, symplectic fillings and cobordisms

-Let us state more carefully two further results along these lines that we will discuss further in Lecture~5.
+Let us state more carefully two further results along these lines that will be discussed in Lecture~\ref{sec:5}.
 We say that two symplectic manifolds $(W,\omega)$ and $(W',\omega')$ with convex boundary are \defin{symplectically deformation equivalent} if there is a diffeomorphism $\varphi : W \to W'$ such that $\varphi^*\omega'$ can be deformed to $\omega$ through a smooth $1$-parameter family of symplectic forms that are all convex at the boundary.
-The \defin{standard contact structure} $\xi\std$ on $S^3$ is defined by identifying $S^3$ with the boundary of the unit ball $B^4$ with its \defin{standard symplectic form}
+The \defin{standard contact structure} $\xi\std$ on $S^3$ is defined by identifying $S^3$ with the boundary of the unit ball $B^4$ with its \defin{standard symplectic form on the $4$-ball}

 and Liouville form

 By this definition, $(B^4,\omega\std)$ is a symplectic filling of $(S^3,\xi\std)$, and one can trivially produce other fillings of $(S^3,\xi\std)$ with different topological types by blowing up $(B^4,\omega\std)$ in its interior.
 This procedure however produces a fairly limited range of topological types for manifolds $W$ with $\p W = S^3$.
 Note that in terms of smooth topology, \emph{almost anything} can have boundary $S^3$: just take any closed oriented $4$-manifold, remove a ball and reverse the orientation.
 Symplectically, however, the situation is very different: